“Your New Job” SFCC Career Services’

 - Create your own profile, web page with a personal URL to give to employers

 - Access a calendar of Career Services events

 - Receive e-mail notifications of Career Services events and job opportunities

 - Provide feedback about this new tool to Career Services staff for improvement

 PRIMARY REASONS YOUR REGISTRATION WON’T GO THROUGH:

-- YOU ARE A FORMER STUDENT OR COMMUNITY MEMBER AND YOU DID NOT RESPOND TO AN E-MAIL ASKING YOU TO VERIFY YOU SIGNED UP FOR OUR SERVICE
+- YOU DID NOT RESPOND TO AN E-MAIL ASKING YOU TO VERIFY YOU SIGNED UP FOR OUR SERVICE

 - IT IS AFTER HOURS AND YOU NEED TO WAIT FOR THE NEXT BUSINESS DAY FOR STAFF TO ACTIVATE YOUR ACCOUNT.